 If you and/or your parent(s) borrow from one or more of the Federal loan programs, information regarding your Federal loans will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guarantee agencies, lenders and institutions determined to be authorized users of the data system.

 The U.S. Department of Education offers affordable fixed interest rate loans to students and parents through the Federal Direct Loan Program.
-Students should file the FAFSA to determine eligibility.
+Students are required to file the FAFSA to determine eligibility.
 Disbursements are applied directly to your student account at Peabody within 10 days of the start of the semester upon completion of a promissory note and entrance counseling.
 A small origination fee equal to a percentage of the loan principal will be deducted from the proceeds and reduce the amount of your disbursement.
 Peabody participates in the following Direct Loan Programs:

 For more information about the Federal Direct Loan Program, including borrowing limits, interest rates & calculators, repayment plans, deferment and consolidation, please visit the Department of Education’s Direct Loan webpage at https://studentaid.gov/understand-aid/types/loans/interest-rates.